 Organic systems use high levels of welfare, management and biosecurity measures to prevent health problems.
 These should be detailed in a management plan.
 As well as outlining the feed and housing, the plan also covers any known health issues on farm: how they are prevented, monitored and what would trigger a veterinary treatment.
 The plan also outlines how reliance on veterinary treatments will be reduced using general management practices.
-We have a template available and recommend that farmers also seek veterinary advice, though this is not a requirement.
+We have guidance notes to help write the plan and recommend that farmers also seek veterinary advice, though this is not a requirement.

-Veterinary treatment
+Veterinary treatments